sourcegraph/nginx-openGrok-poc/README.md

 ## Steps

-(If these files are not placed in the same locaiton as `nginx.conf` be sure to adjust the path to the `js_import`.)
+(If these files are not placed in the same locaiton as `nginx.conf` be sure to adjust the path to the `js_import` and `include`.)

 1. Open `opengrokrewrite.conf` and update the `map $og_project $sg_repo` with the projects in your OpenGrok deployment.
 2. Add `opengrok_rewrite_handler.js` to your nginx configuration directory.
-3. Add `opengrokrewrite.conf` to your nginx configuration directory.
+3. Add `opengrok_rewrite.conf` to your nginx configuration directory.

 # Configuration

-This nginx configuration requires some configuration be provided.
+This nginx configuration requires some additional configuration.

 ## nginx.conf